A personal injury claim for a husky dog attack on a girl aged fifteen has been settled for €18,700.

 Carmody Moran Solicitors have a depth of experience in such claims and in handling them in a sensitive and professional manner while protecting the interests of the claimant (by way of the other parent or guardian acting in the interests of their child and to take action to secure a just outcome to protect their future).

-To arrange a preliminary consultation, phone us on (01)8272888 or use our contact form here.
+To arrange a preliminary consultation with our personal injury solicitors, phone us on (01)8272888 or use our contact form here.

 Anthony Carmody is a qualified solicitor with over 20 years’ experience in leading Dublin law firms.
 Anthony has specialised in the area of defending personal injury claims representing Insurance companies and Local Authorities, as well as undertaking claimant cases.